SaaS Compliance

 Cons

-• No explicit mention of Section 17(2) F&F settlement timelines or 50% Basic vs CTC configuration for Goa.
+• No specific mention of F&F settlement timelines or 50% basic wage compliance

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.